| Cassette Tape Data Storage At the start of the home computer market in the early '80s,

 readable.
 If available though, an old mono cassette player is

+likely to be better for home computer use.
 Even where tapes are still "good", loading of them can be a

 bit "hit and miss", in the event of difficulty in getting a